-Prerequisite(s): ELTR 4113 with D or better and ELTR 4123 with D or better Corequisite(s): ELTR 4143 Level: Lower This course is designed to prepare the student to enter the employment field as a computer network technician.
+Prerequisite(s): ELTR 4113 with D or better and ELTR 4123 with D or better

+This course is designed to prepare the student to enter the employment field as a computer network technician.
 Students learn the history and theory of network protocols and network management concepts along with network troubleshooting using network management software.
 Other topics of study include network communication, switching, routing, firewalls, VLAN technology and WAN communication.
 This course continues to prepare the student to take Computer Technology Industry Association's (Comp TIA) Network + Certification Exam.